helm/charts/stable/ark/README.md

 `metrics.serviceMonitor.enabled` | Set this to `true` to create ServiceMonitor for Prometheus operator | `false` `metrics.serviceMonitor.additionalLabels` | Additional labels that can be used so ServiceMonitor will be discovered by Prometheus | `{}`
 `schedules` | A dict of schedules | `{}`
+`createCustomResource` | Create custom reousrce, set false if exist which not require if using Helm v3 | `false`

 ## How to